-Quantity Limits, PriorBlue Cross has implemented programs to help subscribers to use drugs safely and to make sure drugs prescribed by a provider are used correctly.
-The following programs are currently utilized by Blue Cross.Authorization, and Step TherapyPrior Authorization: Blue Cross requires prior authorization for selected drugs (the bit of drago provider are used correctly blue Cross.
+Blue Cross has implemented programs to help subscribers to use drugs safely and to make sure drugs prescribed by a provider are used correctly.
+The following programs are currently utilized by Blue Cross.

-list of drugs requiring prior authorization is available on the Blue Cross member/subscriber website and provider links).
+Prior Authorization: Blue Cross requires prior authorization for selected drugs (the list of drugs requiring prior authorization is available on the Blue Cross member/subscriber website and provider links).
 Providers or subscribers may initiate a prior authorization request from the Blue Cross website, by phone, fax, electronically or in writing.